 Kindred Spirits does not require that members make use of any third party tools for communication.
 We may suggest the use of such, but it is up to individual preference.
 Please note though, while we try to accommodate as best we can, there may be particular instances in games (such as in a high-end raid) where voice chat is the de-facto method of communication.

-Yes, English is the official language of our Kinship, no getting around it.
+Yes, English is the official language of our Guild, no getting around it.
 We do our best to understand folks whose first language is not English, but there are limits.
-If a member cannot take directions in party and is unfortunately making a bad name for our Kinship in doing so, we will need to part ways.
+If a member cannot take directions in party and is unfortunately making a bad name for our Guild in doing so, we will need to part ways.

-Some people do like the feeling of knowing everyone in a smaller Kinship.
-A Kinship with a dozen people though takes a lot of dedication from those dozen people to maintain.
-We just are not that Kinship.
+Some people do like the feeling of knowing everyone in a smaller Guild.
+A Guild with a dozen people though takes a lot of dedication from those dozen people to maintain.
+We just are not that Guild.
 We have many casual players, and our "real life first" mentality precludes scheduling and fully committing to all of our runs.
 Remember though that everyone you see has been vetted in some way and should be just the type of person you want to game with.
-And remember, a growing Kinship is a healthy Kinship.
+And remember, a growing Guild is a healthy Guild.

-Also, and maybe more importantly, there are like-minded people out there unaware of our Kinship.
+Also, and maybe more importantly, there are like-minded people out there unaware of our Guild.
 It is up to us to let them know about us and bring them into the fold.

-Characters and accounts are to be posted on our roster before they're invited to the in-game Kinship (if applicable).
-The roster should also be updated when characters are removed from the Kinship.
+Characters and accounts are to be posted on our roster before they're invited to the in-game Guild (if applicable).
+The roster should also be updated when characters are removed from the Guild.